ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/01-preproc_htstream_mm.md

     zless 00-RawData/mouse_110_WT_C/mouse_110_WT_C.R1.fastq.gz
     ```

     Let's search for the adapter sequence.
 Type '/' (a forward slash), and then type **AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC** (the first part of the forward adapter).
 Press Enter.
 This will search for the sequence in the file and highlight each time it is found.
 You can now type "n" to cycle through the places where it is found.
 When you are done, type "q" to exit.
-Alternatively, you can use zcat and grep like we did earlier.

     Now look at the output file: